DavidMercier/TriDiMap/doc/mapping.rst

 This smooth operation of a 2D matrix is based on a mean filter over a user-defined rectangle.
 The smoothing step is a solution to apply to smooth sharp peaks or sharp valleys on the mechanical topography.
-Sharpness can arises when there is a large difference in term of intensity between 1 pixel and its surrounding neighbors (e.g. surface effect, or hard particle on a soft matrix, etc...).
+Sharpness can arises when there is a large difference in term of intensity between 1 pixel and its surrounding neighbors (e.g. surface effects, or hard particle on a soft matrix, etc...).

 .. figure:: ./_pictures/SmoothingStep.png
    :scale: 40 %